Hot Pepper Storage Tips & Flavor Hacks

 • California Wonder Hot Hybrid

-Features: Adapted from the classic California Wonder, with a spicy twist.
+Features: Developed from the classic California Wonder variety with controlled heat.

 • Jaloro Yellow Hot Bell Pepper

-Advantages: Great for pickling, grilling, or adding zest to salsas.
+Advantages: Excellent for pickling, grilling, and adding vibrant color to dishes.

 Jaloro yellow hot bell pepper